rschristopher/rschristopher.github.io/src/currency/sovereignty/level-7.md

-# Level 7: Ubiquitous Future
+# Level 7: Inevitable Future

 In the future, Bitcoin as a universal currency will enable billions of people to buy and sell non-custodially without managing liquidity or channels -- a seamless, privacy-preserving system where everyday users transact like cash, backed by Bitcoin's security.
 Imagine an employee working for a sovereign business getting paid sats directly into a non-custodial Lightning wallet like Zeus or Phoenix -- the wallet handles everything, surviving channel closures through off-chain notes or automatic swaps, without the user ever needing on-chain transactions.
 This realizes Bitcoin's promise of sound money for all, where most people save and spend in non-custodial Lightning wallets, without running nodes or balancing channels, instead just working and stacking sats.